systemapic/wu/CHEATSHEET.md

 	//		new projection         to              from
 	ogr2ogr  -t_srs EPSG:4269 EGY-level_1C.shp EGY-level_1B.shp

-if from projection is missing, must assign a projection to source first, with -s_srs.
+If from projection is missing, must assign a projection to source first, with -s_srs

 	// 	   old proj          new proj            to            from ogr2ogr -s_srs EPSG:4269 -t_srs EPSG:3857 EGY-level_1B.shp EGY-level_1.shp